paneltree/TxtLogParser/README.md

 ### Windows

+* Precompiled binaries are available for macOS.
+You can download the latest version from the [releases page](https://github.com/paneltree/TxtLogParser/releases)

 ### MacOS

 * Precompiled binaries are available for macOS.
-You can download the latest version from the [releases page]()
+You can download the latest version from the [releases page](https://github.com/paneltree/TxtLogParser/releases)
 * If you encounter a "damaged" error when opening the app, you can bypass it by following these steps:
 1. Open **Terminal**.
 2. Navigate to the directory where the app is located: